Admission Steps to Education Program

 Submitting Formal Application for Admission to the Teacher Certification Program Requires:

-Three faculty recommendations.
+- Three faculty recommendations.
 (Please use the Recommendation for Admission to Teacher Education form.)
-At least two of the recommendations must be from major faculty.
+At least two of the recommendations must be faculty members in your major.
 The faculty references must return the completed form to the student for submission.
 If the student has waived his/her right to see the recommendation, the faculty recommender must place the recommendation in a sealed envelope with his/her signature over envelope flap BEFORE returning to the student.)

-Student Teacher Information form (pdf fill-in form using Adobe Reader).
-To install 'FREE' copy of Adobe Reader, click here http://get.adobe.com/reader/otherversions/ Note: The form cannot be saved if using Adobe Reader; therefore, please print two copies (one to submit to Professor Nesslerodt; the other to keep for your records).
+- Student Teacher Information form (pdf fill-in form using Adobe Reader).
+Install a free copy of Adobe Reader.
+Note: The form cannot be saved if using Adobe Reader; therefore, please print two copies (one to submit to Professor Nesslerodt; the other to keep for your records).

 Student must apply to and be accepted into the program at least one semester prior to the planned Professional Semester.